Copyright and logos

 - Can a copyright registration of a logo be used in a passing off case?

 Yes, it may help.
 Certainly the fact that a logo was registered is evidence of the date and content of the logo.
 At the very least it can help to demonstrate who was using the name first and who was copying.

 Yes.
 A logo that includes artistic or design elements, (i.e. not just the name on its own), is legally regarded as being a work of artistic creation and therefore will be protected under copyright law.

 Copyright protects the logo as an artistic work.
 As copyright is an automatic international right, it therefore follows that, (other than activities specified under fair dealing rules), unauthorised copying of that logo would be an infringement.

 - Could a trademark also apply?

-If you are interested in a trademark, you should contact a trademark attorney or your national patent or trademark office for further details.
+Registered trademarks can be applied on a per country or region basis.
+If you are interested in registering a trademark, you should contact a trademark attorney or your national patent or trademark office for further details.